-Candidates must achieve a score of at least 80% to pass the exam.
+Certification candidates must achieve a score of at least 80% to pass the exam.
 Candidates may take the exam three times to achieve a passing score.
-As part of the ELITE CE, candidates are given feedback on their performance in each of the six competencies.
+As part of the ELITE Comprehensive Exam, candidates are given feedback on their performance in each of the eight competencies.